SpacePengwin/network_health_logger/README.md

 4. Standard Deviation Latency (milliseconds)
 5. Packet Loss (percentage)

-This will also run a test to measure the bandwidth from a local iperf server: `192.168.1.2` and a remote iperf server: `35.35.35.35`.
+This will also run a test to measure the bandwidth from a local iperf server: `192.168.1.2` and a remote iperf server: `atl.speedtest.clouvider.net` on port: `5200`.
 The iperf metrics will measure:
 1. Bandwidth (megabyte)
 2. Bandwidth Transfer Rate (megabyte/s)
 3. Bandwidth Interval (seconds)